ephaptic/ephaptic/docs/tutorial/parameters.md

 !!! tip
     You may also wish to use a proper state handler, like TanStack Query, to clean up this process.
+    We have first-class support for TanStack Query.
+See [the advanced section](../advanced/tanstack.md) for details.